 A fork tracer will be fitted to your fork.
 Motion's patented fork tracer is incredibly versatile and can be fitted to any fork ranging from a 100mm travel XC fork through to a 200mm triple clamp DH fork.

 Both sensors are then calibrated so that we can measure front and rear axle position for a fair comparison.
 Sensors connect to an iphone that you will carry in your pocket via bluetooth.
 So no need for bulky units, wires and laptops.
-There is also no need to return to the vehicle after each run so more time on the trails.
+There is also no need to return to the vehicle after each run.
+So, more time on the trails.

 The iphone also acts a GPS device for timing and route comparison if required/desired.

 The process of setting typically takes just an hour.
 We'll arrange to be at the bike park early so that we have a full day of uplifts to get as much work done as possible.
+There is no need to leave your bike with us the night before.

 Average axle position